 No wonder those AHA moments happen when we’re taking a shower or brushing our teeth.
-If we’ve not focused too strongly at a task at hand, we definitely have the potential to come with awesome stuff.
+If we’ve not focused too strongly on a task at hand, we definitely have the potential to come with awesome stuff.

 That’s all Coffitivity does, but that’s all it’s designed to do.
 If a little background noise would help you focus on your work, give it a try and let us know what you think.

-This visual side of information can be a great platform for bloggers and content marketers who rely on information and a clear visual picture of how the final content will look like before they publish.
+This visual side of information can be a great platform for bloggers and content marketers who rely on information and a clear visual picture of how the final content will look before they publish.

-Quite similar to Google Docs, Mural has built in features to collaborate and sync your work remotely.
+Quite similar to Google Docs, Mural has built-in features to collaborate and sync your work remotely.
 We love how easily you can use sticky notes to put your ideas on the visual board quickly by typing or even simply drawing what you have in mind.

 FocusBooster helps freelancers do things in a timely manner.
 Using the popular Pomodoro technique, the app will ensure you maintain focus and manage your distractions so you can get more done.
 If you aren’t familiar, this method relies on having 25-minute periods of work followed by 5-minute periods of rest, which helps you segment tasks and get them done one at a time.